holydrinker/chromosoma/README.md

 }
 ```

-In the example above, ~10% of your ages will be equals to 100 and ~90% of your ages will be between 10 and 99.
+In the example above ~10% of your ages will be equal to 100 and ~90% of your ages will be between 10 and 99.

 #### Supported decimal rules
-Same as integer rules
+Same as integer rules (specialisation will be implemented soon).

 #### Supported boolean rules
-- Boolean: just define the false and true value distributions
+- Boolean: just define the false and true distribution values
 ```json
 {
      "name":"married",